-Let's start at the top with Home Depot.
+Let's start at the top with Monsanto.

-Cross those fingers but know the fundamentals
+Cross those fingers, but know the fundamentals

 Investors in these five stocks have a right to be excited.
 They are all improving their financial situations.
-They are worthy of the gains the market rally has bestowed upon them over the past year.
+They are worthy of the gains that the market rally has bestowed upon them over the past year.

 I wouldn't be uncomfortable owning any of these companies.
 They're doing the right thing, regardless of Mr. Market's mood swings.